 As you can see, Ronaldo can send an extra 130 BRL by using the first transfer company and also save on fees, but he will need to wait longer for his funds to arrive.

-How to compare transfer companies when transferring money to Brazil
+How to compare transfer companies when sending money to Brazil

 - Fees.
 Be prepared to pay a transfer fee when you send money overseas, although some companies will waive the fee when you transfer more than a minimum amount.